-FORMAT style = UIS\$GET_LINE_STYLE vd_id, atb

-RETURNS VMS Usage: longword_signed type: longword (signed) access: write only mechanism: by value

-Longword value returned as the line style bit vector in the variable style or R0 (VAX MACRO).
+FORMAT style = UIS\$GET_LINE_STYLE vd_id, atb RETURNS VMS Usage: longword_signed type: longword (signed) access: write only mechanism: by value Longword value returned as the line style bit vector in the variable style or R0 (VAX MACRO).
 UIS\$GET_LINE_STYLE signals all errors; no condition values are returned.

-VMS Usage: longword_signed type: longword (signed) access: read only mechanism: by reference

-Attribute block number.
+ARGUMENTS vd_id See Section 18.3.1 for a description of this argument. atbVMS Usage:longword_signedtype:longword (signed)access:read onlymechanism:by reference Attribute block number.
 The atb argument is the address of a longword integer that identifies an attribute block from which the line style pattern or bit vector is obtained.